sellout/emacs-color-theme-solarized/README.md

     cyan      #2aa198  6/6 cyan      37 #00afaf 60 -35 -05  42 161 152 175  74  63
     green     #859900  2/2 green     64 #5f8700 60 -20  65 133 153   0  68 100  60

+### Bug Reporting

+Here are some things to keep in mind when submitting a bug report:

+*   include the output of `M-x version` in your report,
+*   mention whether you’re using color-theme or the Emacs 24 theme,
+*   include the names of Emacs faces that you have a problem with (`M-x describe-face` will tell you the name of the face at point),
+*   screenshots are very helpful (before and after if you made a change),
+*   it’s very helpful (but not expected) if you can compare it to a similar situation in VIM (especially if you know the VIM highlight name or have a screenshot), and
+*  `M-x customize-apropos-faces` can help you find all the relevant faces if you are submitting faces for a mode.